matt793/Auto-Switch-V3/README.md

-# Auto-Switch-V2
+# Auto-Switch-V3
-Program a Cisco-Switch with a spreadsheet, and then walkaway to take care of other things: while Auto-Switch automates the work.
+Program many Cisco-Switch with a SQLite .db file, and then walkaway to take care of other things: while Auto-Switch automates the work.
 The program works by automating your keyboard and opening up PuTTY network software.

 ## Getting Started
 The first thing you will need is the software PuTTY.
 Auto-Switch works by automating PuTTY and the Cisco switch language.
 After installing PuTTY, then  place the PuTTY software to your <a href="https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables" title="PATH">global PATH</a>!

-Auto-Switch can now run out of the gate perfectly as is.
-It is now up to you how you want to set up your CSV database.
-This repo will come a pre-set templet CSV file of pre-set date.
-You can then edit the file to your ideal setup.

 ## COM Edit
 In order to gane access to a Cisco terminal serial, you must have the correct COM number inputed.